 Financial assets at fair value through other comprehensive income are recognized at acquisition costs that reflect their fair value by adding transaction costs.
 Financial assets at fair value through other comprehensive income are subsequently measured at their fair value.
 The interest income of financial assets at fair value through other comprehensive income that are calculated by effective interest rate method are reflected in the statement of profit or loss.
-The difference between the fair value of the financial assets at fair value through other comprehensive income and the amortized cost of the financial assets, i.e. "Unrealized gains and losses", is not recognized in the statement of profit or loss until the realization of the financial asset, the sale of the asset, the disposal of the asset or being impaired of the asset are accounted under "Other Accumulated Comprehensive Income or Expenses that will be reclassified at Profit or Loss" under shareholders' equity.
+The difference between the fair value of the financial assets at fair value through other comprehensive income that are calculated gains and losses", is not recognized in the statement of profit or loss until the realization of the financial asset, the sale of the asset, the disposal of the asset or being impaired of the asset are accounted under "Other Accumulated Comprehensive Income or Expenses that will be reclassified at Profit or Loss" under shareholders' equity.
 Accumulated fair value differences under equity are reflected to the income statement when such securities are collected or disposed.